 Pellets were originally invented for breeders as an inexpensive way to fatten up their animals.
 For most bunnies, pellets are optional and should be more of a treat.
 Timothy hay based pellets are the best for adult rabbits and Oxbow’s Bunny Basics are a great option.
 Portion size depends on rabbit weight and varies between 1/8 teaspoon and two tablespoons.

-Avoid pellets that have ingredients such as birdseed (cause bunnies are not birds), dried corn, peas, or fruit.
+Do not feed your rabbit pellets that have ingredients such as birdseed (cause bunnies are not birds), dried corn, peas, or fruit.
 Fiesta or so-called gourmet mixes can cause serious, even fatal problems for rabbits.
 Treats such as yogurt drops or granola-type birdseed are also risky.

 Rabbits are very different from cats and dogs.
 Dogs and cats are predators while rabbits are prey animals.
 Dogs and cats let you know when they are sick (sometimes by vomiting all over the carpet).
 Rabbits hide pain and illness (no vomiting).
 Once they do show symptoms, they are usually in pretty bad shape.
 To learn more about caring for rabbits, check out my posts on bunny housing and multi-species living.